 - Russia has a law banning spreading “gay propaganda” to under-18s which can include something as seemingly innocuous as displaying the rainbow flag and can result in arrest.
 There have been reports and allegations of abductions, imprisonment, torture and killings of people in the Chechen Republic based on their sexual orientation.

-As such, the six LGBT+ activists who attended the 2018 World Cup finals in Russia and posed in famous settings wearing football shirts in the colours of the rainbow for a project called “the Hidden Flag” were doing more than just taking colourful pictures on location.
-Instead they had come up with a creative way to send a message of support to LGBT+ people in Russia without necessarily putting themselves in danger.
+As such, the six LGBTQ activists who attended the 2018 World Cup finals in Russia and posed in famous settings wearing football shirts in the colours of the rainbow for a project called “the Hidden Flag” were doing more than just taking colourful pictures on location.
+Instead they had come up with a creative way to send a message of support to LGBTQ people in Russia without necessarily putting themselves in danger.

 So I would like to modify my position from last year.
 Whilst I still strongly believe that language matters, and that those with privilege have an obligation to use it.
 However with great power comes great responsibility and sometimes words can put people in danger.
 Sometimes support is best given silently, subtly or with fabulously coordinated outfits - [See BBC article - World Cup 2018: Smuggling the Pride flag into Russia]